Office of Professional Standards

 The goal of the department is to apply progressive disciplinary action to ensure misconduct will not recur.
 Disciplinary action can range from counseling to employee termination.
 In some cases employees may also receive additional training in the subject areas where violations have occurred.

 Police officers are trained to seek voluntary compliance in their lawful direction, however, they are sometimes met with circumstances in which a subject’s actions compel them to use force in order to gain compliance or defend themselves or others against serious injury or death.
 Supervisors are required to complete a “Use of Force Report” any time force is used.

 In order to provide police services throughout the 17 square miles of the city of Huntington, Huntington Police Department employees drive a significant number of miles in HPD vehicles.
 Officers drive their vehicles in all types of weather, traffic and emergency conditions, day and night.

 The Huntington Police Department investigates all traffic crashes and operational damage incidents occurring to police vehicles.
-Each quarter, the Office of Professional Standards convenes an Accident Review Board to conduct a fair and complete review of the accidents to determine if the accident was preventable or non-preventable.
+Each quarter, the Office of Professional Standards convenes a Crash Review Board to conduct a fair and complete review of the accidents to determine if the accident was preventable or non-preventable.
 Progressive disciplinary action is administered to all employees involved in preventable accidents.
-Discipline ranged from oral reprimand to suspension without pay.
+Discipline ranges from counseling to Termination.